 Gerodontology or Geriatric dentistry is the branch of dentistry that deals with the diagnosis, prevention, and treatment of dental diseases.
 It aims to improve the quality of life and oral health of older adults.

 The domain of Gerodontology is to investigate the age-related diseases and changes in the oral region.
 Gerodontology covers the social, psychological and biological aspect of aging.

-Dental Congress 2018 welcomes attendees, presenters, and exhibitors from all over the world to gather in arena.
-The theme of this year’s Conference is “Unveiling the latest research on Dental and Oral Health”which will provide an international platform for discussion of present and future challenges in oral health, dental education and expertise meeting.
+Dental Congress 2019 welcomes attendees, presenters, and exhibitors from all over the world to gather in arena.
+The theme of this year’s Conference is “Exploring the future in Dentistry and Oral Health” which will provide an international platform for discussion of present and future challenges in oral health, dental education and expertise meeting.
 World-leading health practitioners, clinicians, educators and researchers will present cutting-edge and practical clinical techniques based upon widely accepted evidence and will introduce new and emerging research.

 Patient demand for better dental care facilities has increased due to increasing dental awareness and growing disposable income of the people around the world.
 Furthermore, factors like rising geriatric population, changing lifestyles, increasing incidences of dental caries and other periodontal diseases, rising demand for cosmetic dentistry, and increased public and private health care expenditure are persistently driving the dental care market.